DeclarativeHub/Bond/README.md

 DynamicArray supports per-element map and filter function.
 It does not support other functions at the moment.

-Map function that operates on DynamicArray differs from map function that operates on basic Dynamic in a way that it evaluates values lazily.
-It means that at the moment of mapping, no element from source array is transformed to destination array.
+Map and filter functions that operate on DynamicArray differ from functions that operate on basic Dynamic in a way that they evaluate values lazily.
+It means that at the moment of mapping or filtering, no element from source array is transformed to destination array.
 Elements are transformed on an as-needed basis.
 Thus the map function has O(1) complexity and no unnecessary table view cell will ever get created.
-(Beware that accessing `value` property of mapped DynamicArray returns whole array so it has to transform each element.
-Avoid accessing it.)
+Filter function has O(n) complexity.
+(Beware that accessing `value` property of mapped or filtered DynamicArray returns empty array.)

-Because of its nature, filter function that operates on DynamicArray has O(n) complexity and you should be careful when using it.

 #### UITableView